JeralSandeeptha/Terraform-Notes/providers_resources.md

 - You configure them in provider blocks.
 - You can use multiple providers in the same project.

+- There are different types of providers
+  - `Official` Providers
+  - `Partner` Providers
+  - `Community` Providers

 ```hcl
 terraform {
   required_providers {